William J Hudenko

 Research Assistant Professor

-Bill Hudenko, Ph.D. is a Research Assistant Professor in the Department of Psychological & Brain Sciences at Dartmouth College, an Adjunct Assistant Professor of clinical psychology at Dartmouth's Geisel School of Medicine, and the Global Head of Mental Health for K Health.
+Bill Hudenko, Ph.D. is a Research Assistant Professor in the Department of Psychological & Brain Sciences at Dartmouth College, and an Adjunct Assistant Professor of clinical psychology at Dartmouth's Geisel School of Medicine.
 Dr. Hudenko is a licensed psychologist who has extensive clinical experience working with children who have disruptive-behavior disorders and autism-spectrum disorders (ASD).
 His prior research includes work on the vocal expression of emotion in children with autism, and the influence of affective cues on the learning of young children.
 Currently, his research is focused on the use of technology to improve the delivery of mental healthcare with an emphasis on text-based psychotherapy.
 Dr. Hudenko is particularly interested in how technology can transform the collaborative care process.

 - B.A.
 University of Michigan